The Intelligent Homosexual's Guide to Capitalism and Socialism with a Key to the Scriptures: Production history

-The world premiere was directed by Michael Greif at the Guthrie Theater in Minneapolis, opening on May 15, 2009 in previews and running through June 28.
+The premiere was directed by Michael Greif at the Guthrie Theater in Minneapolis, opening on May 15, 2009, in previews and running through June 28.

 The Public Theater and the Signature Theater Company co-produced a somewhat rewritten version of the play, which premiered Off-Broadway at the Public Theater on March 23, 2011 in previews, with opening on May 5 and closing on June 12.
 The play was directed by Michael Greif and featured Michael Cristofer, Linda Emond, Michael Esper and Stephen Spinella.

 Berkeley Repertory Theatre presented the play's West Coast premiere starting in May 2014.
-Berkeley Rep Artistic Director Tony Taccone directed, and actors included Mark Margolis as Gus, Deirdre Lovejoy as Empty, and Lou Liberatore as Pill.
+Berkeley Rep artistic director Tony Taccone directed, and actors included Mark Margolis as Gus, Deirdre Lovejoy as Empty, and Lou Liberatore as Pill.

 The play received its London premiere in October 2016 at the Hampstead Theatre in a production directed by Michael Boyd and starring David Calder as Gus, and Tamsin Greig as Empty.